anukaal/BANDIT/README.md

 Then I for another level it was written that the password is in a file data.txt, which contains base64 encoded data so i founded the password by "base64 -d data.txt".

      PASSWORD : IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR

+Level 11 to 12:

+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions